DanielTorres2/Udacity_SelfDrivingCar_Term1/CarND-Advanced-Lane-Lines/Project2_Writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
-A threshold was applied to the gradient in the x-axis and to the S-channel in an HLS color space.
+A threshold was applied to the gradient in the x-axis and to the S-channel in an HSL color space.
 This step can be found in cell 3 in function pipeline() in Project2.ipynb.
 Here is an output of this step:

 ![Binary image example][image3]